MadStudioRoblox/ProfileService/docs/api.md

     --   this profile currently locked.
 In rare cases, if the server --   crashes, the profile will stay locked until ForceLoaded by --   a new session.
-    return "Repeat" or "Cancel" or "ForceLoad" end
+    return "Repeat" or "Cancel" or "ForceLoad" or "Steal" end
 )
 ```